 Bring Your Own Device (BYOD) Policy

 It’s usual to find employees using personal electronic devices like smartphones and laptops in modern workplaces.
 Organizations allow this practice for reasons like cutting costs and the convenience it brings to the staff.
-Sometimes, workers take corporate tasks home and handle them on their computers.
+Sometimes, workers take corporate tasks home and handle them on their personal computers.

 While this routine benefits your company, it can lead to cybersecurity and legal compliance concerns.
 Typically, a personal mobile device may not have sufficient protection against cyber threats.
 Hackers might access sensitive information or intercept data during transmission.